fedorajuandy/uas-b-2019130032/README.md

 2019130032 - Fedora Yoshe Juandy

 > css is modified

-> "harga" currency format is not specified; but using US number formatting
+> "harga"'s currency format is not specified; but using US number formatting
-> Bahasa campur aduk

 ## References